-Vector

-Lets you construct a vector defined by two points.
-The first point is the origin of the vector.
+Circle

+Lets you construct circles in various ways:

+- A circle defined by two points (center and radius) on a plane: - click on the VP to select the plane. - construct (or select) the center point of the circle on the VP (or the NVP if you have chosen the base plane). - construct (or select) the point defining the radius, also on the VP (or the NVP if you have chosen the base plane) or on an existing object on the NVP.
+Note: once constructed, the circle can be moved onto the NVP using the Manipulation tool. - A circle defined by 3 existing points: - select the three points. - A circle defined by 3 points, some of which have not yet been constructed: - construct the circle by selecting the existing points and then constructing the others as needed by clicking on the desired objects.

+Note: you cannot construct the first point on the VP of a plane (in this case select an existing point case select an existing point or create a point before using the Circle tool).
-use the Circle tool to select a plane construct or select the centre point of the circle select the vector or segment that defines the radius.
-Note: the vector or segment may be situated anywhere.
-Circle whose radius is controlled by a measurement: take a measurement using the measurement tools (see section [3.9]) using the Circle tool, select a plane construct (or select) the centre point of the circle select the measurement that will define the radius. • 2.00 cm Circle of intersection of two spheres or of a sphere and a plane: move the mouse towards the intersection until the circle click to create the circle. true compact vector side of a polynom odep of a polyhodrom.
-Arc Lets you construct the arc of a circle defined by 3 points. select (or click to construct) the three points.
-Conic Lets you construct a conic passing through five coplanar points: on the base plane, the points can be on the VP or the NVP on another plane, the points must be on the VP (or on an existing object on the NVP of this plane). a conic can also be constructed by constructing (or selecting) any five coplanar points. $\langle \rangle$ use the Circle tool to select a plane construct or select the centre point of the circle select the vector or segment that defines the radius.
-Note: the vector or segment may be situated anywhere.
-Circle whose radius is controlled by a measurement: take a measurement using the measurement tools (see section [3.9]) using the Circle tool, select a plane construct (or select) the centre point of the circle select the measurement that will define the radius.
-Circle of intersection of two spheres or of a sphere and a plane: move the mouse towards the intersection until the circle appears click to create the circle. ray, segment, vector, side of a polygon, edge of a polyhedron Arc Lets you construct the arc of a circle defined by 3 points. select (or click to construct) the three points.
-Econic Lets you construct a conic passing through five coplanar points: on the base plane, the points can be on the VP or the NVP on another plane, the points must be on the VP (or on an existing object on the NVP of this plane). a conic can also be constructed by constructing (or selecting) any five coplanar points.

-Intersection curve 1 • Lets you construct the line of intersection of two planes. • Lets you construct the conic of intersection of a plane and a cone or cylinder. • Lets you construct the circle of intersection of two spheres or a plane and a sphere.
+- A circle around a given axis: - select a line (or part of a line) - select (or construct) a point. - Compass circle (whose radius is controlled by the length of a vector or segment): - construct a vector or segment (or use an existing vector or segment) - use the Circle tool to select a plane - construct or select the center point of the circle - select the vector or segment that defines the radius.
+Note: the vector or segment may be situated anywhere. - Circle whose radius is controlled by a measurement: - take a measurement using the measurement tools (see section [3.9]) - using the Circle tool, select a plane - construct (or select) the center point of the circle - select the measurement that will define the radius.

+Circle of intersection of 2 spheres or of a sphere and a plane: move the mouse towards the intersection until the circle appears click to create the circle.
+Arc Lets you construct the arc of a circle defined by three points.select (or click to construct) the three points.
+Conic \ \ Lets you construct a conic passing through five coplanar points: on the base plane, the points can be on the VP or the NVP on another plane, the points must be on the VP (or on an xisting object on the NVP of this plane). a conic can also be constructed by constructing (or)( selecting) any five coplanar points. • Lets you construct a conic tangent to five coplanar lines.
+X • select 5 lines on the same plane. // Lets you construct the conic of intersection of a plane and a cone, cylinder or sphere or of two spheres: move the mouse towards the intersection until the conic appears click to construct the conic.
+27 Intersection curve & Lets you construct the line of intersection of two planes. • Lets you construct the conic of intersection of a plane and a cone or cylinder. • Lets you construct the circle of intersection of two spheres or a plane and a sphere.